 The US is one of the world’s most popular destinations for higher education – and also one of the most expensive.
 Although the initial pricing may cause a sharp intake of breath, it is worth exploring all avenues of funding and financial aid before ruling the country out.

 In general, university towns in the Midwest region of the US have lower living costs, whereas the East and North East are more expensive.
-The average apartment starts at $500 (£382) per month (a one-bedroom apartment in a rural area) and goes up to $3,500 or £2,674 (a one-bedroom apartment in Boston).
+The average apartment starts at $500 (£450) per month (a one-bedroom apartment in a rural area) and goes up to $3,500 or £3,100 (a one-bedroom apartment in a built-up city).

 On-campus accommodation is typically in dormitories, with two or three people per room.
 Residents share bathrooms, toilets and showers.

-Another compulsory cost to consider is the student visa to study in the US, which costs $160 (£122).
+Another compulsory cost to consider is the student visa to study in the US.
+The F1 visa, which is the most common visa for students costs $510 (£455).
 The application can be a long process and is best started about three-five months before the semester begins.

 Top universities in New York